 Students have the opportunity to earn high school credit with Arizona State University (ASU).
-Students also have the opportunity to earn college credits through a partnership between KS Maui, the University of Hawai'i Maui College (UHMC), Hawai'i Pacific University (HPU), and Chaminade University.
+Students also have the opportunity to earn college credits through a partnership between KS Maui, the University of Hawai'i Maui College (UHMC), Hawai'i Pacific University (HPU), and Arizona State University (online).
 Strongly motivated and academically qualified students may coordinate with their Dean of Students to enroll.
 Depending on the course, the classes are held on the KS Maui campus and/or taught online by university faculty.
-The cost is covered by KS.
+The cost is covered by KS. \Withdrawing from a course after the KSM drop date, or failing to successfully complete all non-KSM college courses/advanced offerings, will result in a charge of \$400.00 to the student/'ohana.
+This charge will be billed through the FACTS account.